StefanTheCode/website/posts/mediatr-pipeline-behavior.md

 ---
 newsletterTitle: "#48 Stefan's Newsletter"
 title: "MediatR Pipeline Behavior"
 subtitle: "MediatR is a popular library in .NET used for implementing the Mediator pattern.
-It helps in reducing coupling between components and makes it easier to manage code by sending requests to the appropriate handlers."
+It helps in reducing coupling between components..."
 readTime: "Read Time: 3 minutes"
 date: "Jan 1 2024"
 photoUrl: "/images/blog/newsletter21.png"